jhskelton/N-Body-Simulation/readme.md

 The implemented Hamiltonins are `gravity`, `electrostatics`, and `gravity + electrostatics`.

-Class Heirarchy in the code:
->- DynamicalSystem
->     - Hamiltonian
->		   - CentralPotential
->			   - Gravity
->			   - ElectroStatics
->			   - GravoElectro

-In principle, the code may be extended to include non-hamiltonian systems.

 The dynamics of the system is simulated by numerically solving the (differential) equations of motion (Hamilton's equations).

 ### Numerical Solvers